exasol/ai-lab/doc/user_guide/user_guide.md

 ## System Requirements

-However, all editions of Exasol AI-Lab require a minimum hardware to be available on your system regarding
+The editions of the AI-Lab have common requirements to be available on your system:
 * CPU Architecture: x86
-* CPU cores: minimum 1, recommended 2 Cores
+* CPU cores: minimum 1, recommended 2 cores
 * Main memory (RAM): minimum 2 GiB, recommended 8 GiB
 * Network access
 * Recommend access to a running instance of Exasol database, otherwise you can start a small Exasol Docker DB

-As the Exasol AI-Lab is meant to explore AI applications on top of Exasol database, you, of course, need an instance of Exasol database running and be able to connect to it.
+As the AI-Lab is meant to explore AI applications on top of Exasol database, you, of course, need an instance of Exasol database running and be able to connect to it.

-However, when using the AI-Lab Docker edition then Exasol AI-Lab in particular scenarios can automatically launch such an instance on demand, see [Enabling AI-Lab to use Docker features](docker/docker_usage.md#enabling-xai-to-user-docker-features) for details.
+However, when using the AI-Lab Docker edition then in particular scenarios the AI-Lab can automatically launch such an instance on demand, see [Enabling AI-Lab to use Docker features](docker/docker_usage.md#enabling-xai-to-user-docker-features) for details.

 ## Login to AMI and VM Editions